-It is policy to encourage the restoration and / or reconstruction of a heritage place. and that restoration and / or reconstruction to a heritage place wWhere there is to be based on is evidence of what a building originally looked like.
+It is policy to encourage the restoration and / or reconstruction of a heritage place.

-Any reconstructive or restoration buildings and/or works to buildings and works on any part of a significant building, or any visible part of a contributory building, should form part of an authentic restoration or reconstruction process, or should not preclude such a process at a future date.
+Any reconstructive or restoration buildings and/or works to any part of a significant building, or any visible part of a contributory building should form part of an authentic restoration or reconstruction process, or should not preclude such a process at a future date.

-Restoration or reconstruction of a building and works is to be based on evidence of what a building originally looked like and

-E(evidence vidence of what a building used to look like might may include other parts of the building or early photographs and plans).
+Restoration or reconstruction of a building and works is to be based on evidence of what a building originally looked like and may include other parts of the building or early photographs and plans.